Premier League Darts 2018 Betting: Week 14

-Michael Smith looks safe despite experiencing a mixed night in Manchester: Bully Boy demolished Peter Wright by seven legs to one before losing to Van Gerwen by the same scoreline and Smith is now available at best odds of 14/1 with Unibet and 888Sport in the outright betting.
+Michael Smith looks safe despite experiencing a mixed night in Manchester: Bully Boy demolished Peter Wright by seven legs to one before losing to Van Gerwen by the same scoreline and Smith is now available at best odds of 14/1 with Unibet in the outright betting.

 The only man still in with a chance of breaking into the Top Four is Daryl Gurney but with a three point gap to make up over Anderson, the bookmakers don’t fancy his chances.
 Gurney carries a top price of 100/1 with William Hill and Ladbrokes to round up the outright betting ahead of this week’s matches.

 Our first game of the night in Birmingham is effectively a dead rubber as Peter Wright takes on Simon Whitlock.
 Neither man will proceed to the next phase and these games can be tough to predict but they can also hold some value for those that call correctly.

 Wright starts as favourite here at best odds of 4/6 with Coral and 10Bet but there will be some interest in Whitlock after he defeated Gary Anderson last time out.
 The Wizard is available at a top price of 7/2 with Betway while the draw completes this market at a best of 4/1 with MarathonBet.